Manipur: Rail

-Currently, Manipur has one operational railway station, Jiribam.
+Manipur has one operational railway station, Jiribam.
 Imphal railway station, is an under-construction railway station in Imphal, the capital of Manipur.

-Art and Culture
+Art and culture

 Secular theatre is mostly confined to themes that are not religious; it is performed in the secular or profane spheres.
 In these are Shumang lila and Phampak lila (stage drama).
 Shumang lila is very popular.
 Etymologically Shumang lila is the combination of "Shumang" (courtyard) and "Lila" (play or performance).
 It is performed in an area of 13×13 ft in the centre of any open space, in a very simple style without a raised stage, set design, or heavy props such as curtains, background scenery, and visual effects.
 It uses one table and two chairs, kept on one side of the performance space.
 Its claim as the "theatre of the masses" is underlined by the way it is performed in the middle of an audience that surrounds it, leaving one passage as entrance and exit.

 The world of Phampak lila (stage drama) performed in the proscenium theatre is similar, in form, to the Western theatrical model and Indian Natyasastra model though its contents are indigenous.
 The so-called modern theatre descended on Manipur theatre culture with the performance of Pravas Milan (1902) under the enthusiastic patronage of Sir Churchand Maharaj (1891–1941).
 The pace of theatrical movement was geared up with the institution of groups such as Manipur Dramatic Union (MDU) (1930), Arian Theatre (1935), Chitrangada Natya Mandir (1936), Society Theatre (1937), Rupmahal (1942), Cosmopolitan Dramatic Union (1968), and the Chorus Repertory Theatre of Ratan Thiyam (1976).
 These groups started experimenting with types of plays apart from historical and Puranic ones.
 Today Manipur theatre is well respected because of excellent productions shown in India and abroad.
 Manipur plays, both Shumang lila and stage lila, have been a regular feature in the annual festival of the National School of Drama, New Delhi.

 Iskcon led by Bhaktisvarupa Damodara Swami started a network of schools in Northeastern India, where more than 4,000 students receive education centred on Vaishnava spiritual values.
 In 1989 he founded "Ranganiketan Manipuri Cultural Arts Troupe", which has approximately 600 performances at over 300 venues in over 15 countries.
 Ranganiketan (literally "House of Colorful Arts") is a group of more than 20 dancers, musicians, singers, martial artists, choreographers, and craft artisans.
 Some of them have received international acclaim.